paologiua/tilde/README.md

 # 🎙️ New episodes <span id="new-episodes"></span>

-The new episodes section is displayed when the app is launched.
-Shows the most recent episodes published during the last week.
+The section of new episodes is displayed when the app is launched.
+It shows the most recent episodes published during the last week.

 ![alt text](images/screenshots/dark1.png)

 # ❤️ Favorites <span id="favorites"></span>

-Episodes from a podcast are shown in the new episodes section only after you have added it to your favorites.
+Episodes from a podcast are shown in the section of new episodes only after you have added it to your favorites.

-The favorites section allows you to have quick links to all the podcasts that are most dear to you.
+The section of favorites allows you to have quick links to all the podcasts you love most.

 ![alt text](images/screenshots/dark2.png)

 # 📥 Archive <span id="archive"></span>

-Keep the most interesting episodes in your personal archive.
+You can keep the most interesting episodes in your personal archive.

 ![alt text](images/screenshots/dark3.png)

 # ⚙️ Settings <span id="settings"></span>

-From the settings you can choose the theme you prefer.
+In the settings you can choose the theme you prefer.

 ![alt text](images/screenshots/theme.gif)